Armand Dutertre: Life and career

 Bolesław Kamil Pluciński was born in Lublin, Poland (then part of the Russian Empire), on 17 July 1854.
 His father, Apolinary Pluciński, was one of the organizers of the January Uprising in Lublin in January 1863.
 His involvement led the family to move to Paris, where Apolinary was hired as a professor at a Polish school.
 His son, Bolesław, was educated in two languages and two cultures.
 He began his acting lessons very early and was trained by actors from La comedie Française.
 During his career in Paris he appeared in many notable productions at the Théâtre de l'Odéon, Théâtre des Batignolles, Fantasies-Parisienne Theatre, as well as at theatres in Reims, Brussels, Nice.

 Pluciński adopted the professional name Armand Dutertre and appeared in thirty-five silent films.
-Among his numerous roles, his favourite was the one of the priest in Le Roman d'un Mousse (1914).
+Among his numerous roles, his favourite was that of the priest in Le Roman d'un Mousse (1914).
 It was one of Léonce Perret's movies with whom Dutertre made thirteen films.
 The most successful film in his career was The Garden of Allah (1927) directed by Rex Ingram, one of the most important movie director of this epoch.
 The film was shot on location in Cairo and Nice and had international success with very good reviews.

 After many great performances and because of his talent, he was nominated as a director in the Theater in Cairo.
 The repertoire composed by Dutertre was only including the most valuable texts.
 He was also a director of Theatre in Brussels.
 In Nice, he worked for fifteen years as a professor as well as teaching acting at the Villa Thiole - the oldest fine arts school in the city.

 For most of his life, Pluciński was connected with the Association of Polish Students at the Polish School in Paris.
 He was invited to speak at many Polish cultural events.
 He was always satisfied to participate; he was born in a patriotic family and he always maintained his Polish identity.